 Hunting - A Valued Outdoor Tradition

-Hunting is one of our nation's most valued outdoor traditions.
-The Service's 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation found that more than 12.5 million Americans aged 16 and older (281,000 in California, 81,000 in Nevada) hunted in 2012.
-Hunters spent $34 billion on trips, equipment, licenses and other items to support their hunting activities in 2012.
+Hunting is one of our nation's most valued outdoor traditions, a tradition that dates to the early 1900s.
+Today, more than 330 refuges are open to the public for hunting – seasonally and in accordance with state regulations.
+The Service's 2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation found that more than 11.5 million Americans aged 16 and older (281,000 in California, 81,000 in Nevada) hunted in 2016.

 Several National Wildlife Refuges in California, Nevada and Oregon’s Klamath Basin offer opportunities for excellent hunting.
 In general, refuges open areas to fishing and seasonal hunting of migratory game birds (waterfowl) upland game or big game when compatible with sound wildlife management, and the purposes for which the refuge was established.

 For hunting at refuges across the United States, check out our interactive Guide to Hunting on National Wildlife Refuges map shown at left, and click on a National Wildlife Refuge to explore hunting opportunities.

 The California Department of Fish and Wildlife maintains native fish, wildlife, plant species and natural communities for their intrinsic and ecological value, and their benefits to people.
 The department is responsible for the diversified use of fish and wildlife including recreational, commercial, scientific and educational uses.

 Nevada Hunting Regulations

 The Nevada Department of Wildlife is the state agency responsible for the restoration and management of fish and wildlife resources, and the promotion of boating safety on Nevada's waters.

 The Oregon Department of Fish and Wildlife is the state agency responsible for the restoration and management of fish and wildlife resources, and the promotion of boating safety on Oregon's waters.